mustafa-moh/chatbot-v1/README.md

 handling the HPA on the frontend and api apps.

 1. Navigate to `deployment/high-availability`
-2. Build Frontend: Run `./build-front.sh dev` to build and push the frontend-app image to AWS ECR.
-You can modify the command to use any container registry of your choice.
+2. Build Frontend: Run `./build-front.sh prod` to build and push the frontend-app image to AWS ECR.
+You can modify the command to use any container registry of your choice. configure the backend host in this build script before running.
-3. Build Backend: Run `./build-backend.sh dev` to build and push the frontend-app image to AWS ECR.
+3. Build Backend: Run `./build-backend.sh prod` to build and push the frontend-app image to AWS ECR.
 You can modify the command to use any container registry of your choice.
 4. Update the placeholder `{app-image-uri}` in `app-deplyment.yaml`, and `frontend-deployment.yaml` with image uri and tag created on the prev steps for both apps. here is an example of image uri with tag of the frontend app